Artificial intelligence (AI) can help optimize prices at any given moment to satisfy customers and maintain profit

 - Inventory and supply data

 The AI & Analytics Engine can assist in smartly cleaning and preparing the data for modeling.
-And, produce a repeatable recipe to conform the new incoming data.
+And, produce a repeatable recipe to conform to the new incoming data.

 2. Define constraints and goals.

-Retailers often pursue objectives like profit maximization, however increasingly customer loyalty or new customer acquisition is of interest.
+Retailers often pursue objectives like profit maximization, however, increasing customer loyalty or new customer acquisition is of interest.

 With the AI & Analytics Engine, this step is accelerated with the help of AI-powered recommendations - so a clear understanding of the best model for your data and its performance criteria is understood prior to training.